S1mvolxD/PowerShell-Scripts/README.md

 # In PowerShell from the administrator
 Checkpoint-Computer -Description "Before Temp Cleanup" -RestorePointType MODIFY_SETTINGS
 ```
+2. Close all programs:
+- Browsers
+- Office applications
+- Messengers
+- Other running programs

+3. Save your important work!

 # 🚨 What will NOT be deleted:
 - ✔️ Files in use by systems